mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

         processes](#gdp-driving-adoption-of-emerging-technical-processes)
         -   [Other examples of GDP driving adoption of technical processes](#other-examples-of-gdp-driving-adoption-of-technical-processes)
+    -   [Repeated implementations of GDP developing fluency of coding practices](#repeated-implementations-of-gdp-developing-fluency-of-coding-practices)
     -   [Use of GDPs to support debugging and the product revision process - EDIT DOWN AND MOVE](#use-of-gdps-to-support-debugging-and-the-product-revision-process---edit-down-and-move)